-- To increase your mastery, practise carefully on the portions you believe are your weakest.
+- To increase your mastery, practice carefully on the portions you believe are your weakest.

 Whether you're a fresh college graduate or a seasoned professional, the secret to passing the CPA Exam is to assess your priorities, create a solid CPA study plan, and take the first step toward your objectives.
-Year after year, applicants state that procrastination and study time management are the most difficult obstacles they face in obtaining their CPA certification.
+Year after year, applicants state that procrastination and study time management are the most difficult obstacles they face in passing the CPA Exam.
 Read on for our best advice on how to make your own study strategy and get started on the road to becoming a CPA here: CPA Exam Study Guide.

 Master the concepts easier with effective answer explanations and visuals